 - Stop in for a pint at Fitzgerald’s 1928

-- Hunt for Easter eggs or walk among the roses at Freeman Gardens
+- Walk among the roses at Freeman Gardens

 - Go for a bike ride down tree-lined Ridgewood Avenue